-Bond and Commissions were recorded to ensure that public offices were properly filled and responsibilities performed.
-Bonds were posted by public officials that made them responsible if they failed to fulfill their job duties.
-These records also include oaths by public officials which pledged they would faithfully perform their duties and support the Constitution of the United States.
-They show the County official’s name, title, amount of bond, and the condition of obligation for a variety of County offices such as Commissioner, Coroner, Prothonotary, Recorder, Register of Wills, Sheriff and Treasurer.
-Bonds and Commissions were also recorded for aldermen, courthouse clerks, judges, notary publics, and policemen.
-Bonds and Commissions records prior to 1811 and after 1965 were recorded in regular Deed Books.
+Bonds were posted by public officials for fulfilling their job duties.
+Commissions (oaths) were taken by public officials to faithfully perform their duties and support the Constitution of the United States.
+These records show the County official’s name, title, amount of bond, and condition of obligation for a variety of County offices such as Commissioner, Coroner, Prothonotary, Recorder, Register of Wills, Sheriff, and Treasurer.
+Records were also recorded for alderman, courthouse clerks, judges, and notary publics.
+Records after this timeframe were recorded in regular deed books.